+Sensory discrimination disorder is quite different to sensory modulation disorder, but just as important for development and sensory integration.
 Sensory discrimination is the ability to interpret and differentiate between spatial and temporal qualities of sensory information.
 The brain tells us specific and refined information about the sensory input we receive.
 For example, when searching for car keys in a handbag, the tactile system sends specific information to the brain about what the hands and fingers are feeling.
 Once the brain recognises and identifies the exact shape and details of the car keys, it will alert the person that they have found their keys.

-- Delayed motor milestones (crawling, standing and walking)
+- Delayed motor milestones: crawling, standing and walking

-- Clumsy or accident prone
+- Clumsy and accident prone (often bumps into objects and furniture)